facebook/react-native-website/docs/debugging.md

 ### XCode

-On XCode click on "Debug" on the top menu bar, select the "Attach to process" option, and select the application in the list of "Likely Targets".
+On Xcode click on "Debug" on the top menu bar, select the "Attach to process" option, and select the application in the list of "Likely Targets".